 Not far from Moraine Lake is Lake Louise – both the village and the lake of the same name.
 The lake itself is usually a shade of blue-green, and there's a glacier clinging to a mountain ridge on the far side of the lake.

-I attempted to catch sunrise here from the incredible (one of the fanciest hotels I've ever stayed in!), but unfortunately there were no brilliant pinks on that morning to paint the sky (or glacier) pink.
+I attempted to catch sunrise here from the incredible Fairmont Chateau Lake Louise (one of the fanciest hotels I've ever stayed in!), but unfortunately there were no brilliant colors on that morning to paint the sky (or glacier) pink.

 But watching the dimness recede and the clear green water come into focus as the morning light grew was still pretty cool.

-You can walk all around Lake Louise (unlike Moraine Lake), rent canoes, or even hike or horseback ride to tea houses set up in the nearby mountains.
+You can walk all the way around Lake Louise (unlike Moraine Lake), rent canoes, or even hike or horseback ride to tea houses set up in the nearby mountains.